TobLoef/domain-check-bot/README.md

 }
 ```

-If you find a bug or have a suggestion, feel free to open an issues.
+If you find a bug or have a suggestion, feel free to open an issue.